 Hunting commodity malware with Amcache

-When you arrive at a Windows host that "feels off" — a user reported strange behaviour, an EDR threw a low-confidence alert, a firewall log shows something the host should not be doing — Amcache is one of the fastest artefacts to give you a yes/no answer on "is there obvious attacker tooling here?".
+When you arrive at a Windows host that feels off - user complained, EDR threw a low-confidence alert, firewall log shows behaviour the host should not be exhibiting - Amcache is one of the fastest artefacts to give you a yes/no on "is there obvious attacker tooling here?".

-For artefact background, see the Amcache complete reference; for combining Amcache with other execution evidence, see Amcache vs Prefetch, Amcache vs ShimCache, and Amcache vs SRUM.
+For artefact background, see the Amcache complete reference.
+For combining with other execution evidence, see Amcache vs Prefetch, Amcache vs Shimcache, and Amcache vs SRUM.

 Why Amcache is the right first stop#

-1. It records the SHA-1 of every PE the appraiser saw.
-That hash goes straight into a VirusTotal or TI-feed query.
+- SHA-1 of every PE the appraiser saw.
+That goes straight into a VirusTotal or TI-feed query.

-Together: parse, filter, hash-check, and you have a defensible "is this host owned?" answer in minutes.
+Together: parse, filter, hash-check, and you have a defensible "is this host owned?" in minutes.

 The baseline triage filter#